 - Check to make sure, there is no "play" in the fork.
 If the fork is properly seated and tightened, the fork should not shift up and down relative to the head tube of the frame.

-- Tune your derailleur.
-Failure to do this may cause damage to your rear wheel, power cable, derailleur, and derailleur hanger.
+- Failure to tune your derailleur and set the limit screws may cause damage to your rear wheel, motor, power cable, derailleur, and derailleur hanger.

 - Make sure your brakes are well adjusted and tuned.

 - Double check your cable routing.